Zulko/moviepy/docs/index.rst

 --------------

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 1

    install
-   first_steps
-   examples
-   cookbook
-   ref
-   forDevelopers
+   crash_course/crash_course
+   examples/examples
+   ref/ref

-MoviePy is a (still experimental) open source software written by Zulko_ and released under the MIT liscence.
-Everyone is welcome to help improve the project, fork it, blog on it, share new effects, etc...
+MoviePy is a (still experimental) open source software written by Zulko_ and released under the MIT licence.
+Everyone is very welcome to help improve the project, fork it, blog on it, share code for new effects, etc...
+The more, the merrier !

 For troubleshooting and bug reports, the best for now is to ask on Stackoverflow_ (it will advertize for the project :) ) or on the Github project page.